Google Cloud Storage Nearline vs Microsoft Azure Block Storage comparison

 Google Cloud Storage Nearline vs. Microsoft Azure Block Storage

-Google Cloud Storage Nearline is ranked 12th in Public Cloud Storage Services with 8 reviews while Microsoft Azure Block Storage is ranked 7th in Public Cloud Storage Services with 56 reviews.
+Google Cloud Storage Nearline is ranked 12th in Public Cloud Storage Services with 8 reviews while Microsoft Azure Block Storage is ranked 9th in Public Cloud Storage Services with 56 reviews.
 Google Cloud Storage Nearline is rated 8.2, while Microsoft Azure Block Storage is rated 8.0.
 The top reviewer of Google Cloud Storage Nearline writes "Provides APIs for everything and has good protection through encryption".
-On the other hand, the top reviewer of Microsoft Azure Block Storage writes "Straightforward to set up and reliable with good features on offer".
-Google Cloud Storage Nearline is most compared with Amazon S3 Glacier, Amazon S3, Wasabi and Amazon EBS (Elastic Block Store), whereas Microsoft Azure Block Storage is most compared with Amazon EBS (Elastic Block Store), Rackspace Cloud Block Storage, Amazon S3 Glacier, Wasabi and Azure NetApp Files.
+On the other hand, the top reviewer of Microsoft Azure Block Storage writes "A stable and widely accepted solution".
+Google Cloud Storage Nearline is most compared with Amazon S3 Glacier, Amazon S3 and Wasabi, whereas Microsoft Azure Block Storage is most compared with Amazon EBS (Elastic Block Store), Rackspace Cloud Block Storage, Amazon S3 Glacier, Wasabi and Azure NetApp Files.
 See our Google Cloud Storage Nearline vs. Microsoft Azure Block Storage report.

 See our list of best Public Cloud Storage Services vendors.